-- 26.6.8.1.
-Informal Resolution.
-At any time prior to the determination of a final decision, the parties may seek Informal Resolution to resolve the Formal Complaint.
-The following conditions apply to Informal Resolution. - a.
-Informal Resolution is a voluntary process.
+- 26.10.1.
+At any time prior to the determination of a final decision, the parties may seek Informal Resolution to resolve the Complaint.
+The following conditions apply to Informal Resolution: - Informal Resolution is a voluntary process.
 No party may be compelled to participate in Informal Resolution.
-Informal Resolution shall be initiated upon the written consent of the parties. - b.
-Prior to an Informal Resolution, the parties will be provided with (a) written notice of the allegations; (b) the requirements of the Informal Resolution process, including the circumstances under which it precludes the parties from resuming a Formal Complaint arising from the same allegations; and (c) the consequences of withdrawing from the informal process and resuming the formal process, including the records that will be maintained or could be shared. - c.
+Informal Resolution shall be initiated upon the written Consent of the parties. - b.
+Prior to an Informal Resolution, the parties will be provided with: (a) written notice of the allegations; (b) the requirements of the Informal Resolution process, including the circumstances under which it precludes the parties from resuming a Formal Complaint arising from the same allegations; and (c) the consequences of withdrawing from the informal process and resuming the formal process, and including the records that will be maintained or could be shared. - c.
 Once a party agrees to participate in Informal Resolution, they may withdraw from the process at any time prior to a final agreement and resume the formal grievance process.
 Information shared in the Informal Resolution process may not be introduced into the formal process without independent Evidence. - d.
-Once a final agreement is established through Informal Resolution, the Complaint may not return to the Formal Complaint process unless one or both parties fails to abide by any conditions established in the final agreement.
-Informal Resolution format options include mediation and restorative conferences as well as other forms of facilitated dialogue. - 26.6.8.2.
-Administrative Conferences.
-If the Complainant, Respondent, and the University all agree on both the findings associated with the allegations and the Sanctions to be imposed, the Title IX Coordinator or Designated Administrator may reach a written resolution of the Complaint without a Hearing.
-The pre-Hearing conference may serve as the Administrative Conference.
-Administrative Conferences are considered a form of Informal Resolution (see Informal Resolution). - 26.6.8.3.
-Live Hearing.
-If a Formal Complaint cannot be resolved through an informal process or if either the Complainant or the Respondent requests a Hearing, a formal Live Hearing will be conducted by the Designated Administrator (a Hearing officer or Hearing panel).
-Under this option, the following rules apply: - a.
-Unless waived by the parties, following the pre-Hearing conference the parties will be given a minimum notice of ten (10) business days for any formal Hearing.
-The notice must include the date, time, and location of the Hearing, as well as instructions for those participating in Hearings through online means. - b.
-Within five (5) business days of the Hearing, parties will be required to identify Witnesses to be called at the Hearing and provide a brief written explanation of the information each Witness would be asked to provide such that the presiding Hearing officer can determine their relevance.
-The presiding Hearing officer has the discretion to exclude from the Hearing Evidence/Witnesses/questions deemed irrelevant. - c.
-Hearings will be closed to the public.
-The University shall create an audio or audiovisual recording, or transcript, of any Live Hearing and make it available to the parties for inspection and review.
-Physical access to the recording or transcript must be provided upon request for the purpose of preparing an appeal following the Hearing. - d.
-A Complainant and a Respondent at a Hearing must have an Advisor with them.
-In cases in which a party does not have an Advisor, the University will provide an Advisor to assist them in the Hearing process.
-When parties are testifying at a Hearing, Advisors may not answer on behalf of their respective party.
-Doing so could result in removal from the proceeding.
+Once a final agreement is established through Informal Resolution, the Complaint may not return to the Formal Complaint process unless one or both parties fails to abide by any conditions established in the agreement.
+Informal Resolution format options include mediation and restorative conferences and other forms of facilitated dialogue.